 As part of your application into an Awarding Body, you should have a detailed CV which clearly demonstrates your front-line experience in the security sector.
-The areas you should concentrate on expanding and highlighting on your CV should be those that show any training and qualifications that you have.
-If you are a Door Supervisor then you would need to expand your on your daily tasks, for example using physical intervention skills and using conflict management to resolve situations.
-If you would like to train candidates in CCTV Operations, then you would have to show that you have had front line experience as a CCTV Operator in a control room type scenario where you were responsible in actively tracking members of the public and preventing criminal activity in using CCTV cameras.
+The areas you should concentrate on highlighting on your CV should be those that show any training and qualifications that you have.
+If you are a Door Supervisor for example then you would need to expand on your daily tasks in that role, such as your experience in using physical intervention skills and using conflict management to resolve situations.

 All security training providers must be aged 18 or over in order to undertake these courses and they will need to be completed in the following order: